 When it comes to listing your core skills, make sure they are industry specific and relate to the job you are applying for.
 Use the job advert or job description as a guide and if you don’t have those, then do a search on the job board for the type of role you want and look at the skills they require.
 If you have those skills, then list them.

-3. Use a Logical Order
+3. Make Your CV Stand Out By Using a Logical Order

 Because recruiters and hiring managers scan CVs (and not always read them word for word), they need to be able to quickly ascertain whether your CV has the right skills and experience they are looking for as quickly as possible.
 The easiest way to do this is to set your CV out in the following order: